xoofx/markdig/doc/parsing-ast.md

 # The Abstract Syntax Tree

-If successful, the `MarkdownParser.Parse(...)` method returns the abstract syntax tree (AST) of the source text.
+If successful, the `Markdown.Parse(...)` method returns the abstract syntax tree (AST) of the source text.

 This will be an object of the `MarkdownDocument` type, which is in turn derived from a more general block container and is part of a larger taxonomy of classes which represent different semantic constructs of a markdown syntax tree.